Upper Darkin variation Walk (Walk #18b)

 Controlled burns: See DEC's 6-season indicative burn program.

 Note: The forest in the NW portion of this walk route (from approx. waypt '25' to '31') was burnt in the wildfires of January 2005 (evidently started by arsonist/s) which destroyed 28,000ha of forest canopy between Pickering Brook and Karragullen in the west, Lake C.Y.
 O'Connor in the north, and as far as this area in the east.
-The area was strongly regenerating by June 2007, but as a result of the new growth, walkers may encounter denser patches of 'Prickly Moses' (Acacia pulchella) and 'Net-leaved wattle' (Acacia urophylla) in the future.
+The area had regenerated well by July 2011 and was easily walkable, but walkers may encounter some denser understorey patches of 'Prickly Moses' (Acacia pulchella) and 'Net-leaved wattle' (Acacia urophylla).

 |Additional maps :||